moby/moby/docs/reference/commandline/dockerd.md

 -   `unix://path/to/socket` -> Unix socket located
     at `path/to/socket`

-`-H`, when empty, will default to the same value as when no `-H` was passed in.
+`-H`, when empty, defaults to the same value as when no `-H` was passed in.

 `-H` also accepts short form for TCP bindings: `host:` or `host:port` or `:port`